iotaledger/wasp/packages/vm/readme.md

 ### Structure of the VM

 The _VM_ wraps many _processors_.
 The VM wrapper implements fee logic, call between processors, smart contract
 deployment and other generic logic.
-In general, one _processor_ repesents one smart contract, the VM plugin.
+In general, one _processor_ represents one smart contract, the VM plugin.
-A _processor_ may implemenent any deterministic calculations as long as it conforms to the _VMProcessor_
+A _processor_ may implement any deterministic calculations as long as it conforms to the _VMProcessor_
 and other related interfaces.

 ![](VM.png)

  Significant part of the VM logic is implemented as _core smart contracts_.
 The core smart contracts also expose
- core logic of each ISCP chain to outside users: the core smart contracts can be called by requests just like any other
+ core logic of each ISC chain to outside users: the core smart contracts can be called by requests just like any other
  smart contract.

  The implementation of core smart contracts is hardcoded into the Wasp.
 Implementations of all core contract as well